 3.4.3.3.
 If the chosen provision selects the removal of the Higher Level Function, all the corresponding output control signals associated with this function shall be inhibited, and in such a manner as to limit the transition disturbance.

 3.4.4.
-The documentation shall be supported, by an analysis which shows, in overall terms, how the system will behave on the occurrence of any one of those specified identified hazards or faults which will have a bearing on vehicle control performance or safety.
+The documentation shall be supported, by an analysis which shows, in overall terms, how the system will behave on the occurrence of any one of those identified hazards or faults which will have a bearing on vehicle control performance or safety.

 This may be based on a Failure Mode and Effect Analysis (FMEA), a Fault Tree Analysis (FTA) or any similar process appropriate to system safety considerations.